prtkgpt/questdb.io/docs/reference/root-directory-structure.md

 │   └──  table_1.lock
 ```

-If the table is not partitioned, data is stored in a directory called `default`
+If the table is not partitioned, data is stored in a directory called `default`:

 ```filestructure
 ├── db